 Board of Officers

 The governing body of the Society shall be the Board of Officers.
 The Society shall have an Executive Committee composed of President, a Past President for a term of one year, an Incoming President for a term of one year, a Secretary, and a Treasurer.
 In addition to an Executive Committee, the society shall have a Steering Committee composed of a minimum of three and a maximum of six officers.
-Officers other than the President and Past President shall be nominated by a nominating committee composed of the President and the Secretary, who will in turn solicit input from the membership, and.
+Officers other than the President and Past President shall be nominated by a nominating committee composed of the President and the Secretary, who will in turn solicit input from the membership.
 The Officers of the Board shall be elected by a majority of the members present and voting at the Society’s Annual Meeting.
 An Officer’s term of office lasts two years, from July to July, except Past and Incoming President, who serve for one year.
 Officers may hold the same office for no more than two consecutive terms.
 Upon the expiration of their respective terms, the President will assume the office of Past President, and the Incoming President the office of President.

 Meetings of the Board of Officers